stackhpc/ansible-kayobe-automation-workflows/roles/github/README.md

 - `arguments`: list of arguments keys used by the automation task the contents will be acquired from `kayobe_arguments` or the defaults.

-- `use_bespoke`: Some workflows benefit from a dedicated workflow template as they drift away from the main template.
-Set to `true` if the workflow requires a *bespoke* template and ensure a template `workflow_name.yml.j2` is present.
+- `path_override`: Some workflows benefit from a dedicated workflow template as the `generic.yml.j2` cannot meet the requirements of all workflows.
+Therefore it might be beneficial to create specific templates within the `{{ playbook_dir }}/templates/` directory and set this variable to that specific path.

+- `use_bespoke`: As mentioned in `path_override` some workflows require a more specific template to meet their needs.
+Setting this to true would create a workflow from a bespoke template if one exists within the roles `templates` directory.
+Note this is intended for **internal use only**.

 The following will override `github_workflows` to ensure only `Build Kayobe Image` and `Run Kolla Config Diff` is generated.